 A Blueprint For An Ancient Future

-East Sussex: the vision beyond the farm.
+Sussex: the vision beyond the farm.

-Our flagship in East Sussex is more than a productive farm — it’s a seed for a Sovereign Village that could, over time and
+Our flagship in Sussex is more than a productive farm — it’s a seed for a Sovereign Village that could, over time, grow into a small village rooted in food, ecology, and community.
+We keep housing costs down by removing

 speculation on land and building with transparency, so the place stays attainable for the people who live and work here.